georgeweigt/eigenmath/README.md

 	cd tools
 	make eigenmath.c

-eigenmath.js is a Javascript file that evaluates an Eigenmath script in a web browser.
+eigenmath.js is a Javascript file that can evaluate an Eigenmath script.

 To build eigenmath.js

 	cd js
 	make

-Here is a template web page that uses eigenmath.js
+Here is an example web page using eigenmath.js

 	<html>
 	<body>